 - When I'm away from my pet for a long period of time, I hardly think about it.

 - I'm worried about what I'll do if something happens to my pet.

 - I feel that my pet doesn't allow me to get as close as I would like.

 - Without acts of affection from my pet, I feel worthless.

 - I am worried about being left alone without my pet.

 - I need a lot of reassurance from my pet that it loves me.

 How did you rate?
 Remember, this is only a sampling of the full test items, but your responses can give you an indication of whether you need to develop a more favorable orientation to your pet.

-Pet therapy, a rapidly growing field within psychology and mental health, is showing that pets can play important roles not only to provide physical but also psychological support.
-In fact, Zilcha-Mano and collaborators (2011b), are developing an attachment-based approach to Animal Assisted Therapy.
-In this model, they attempt to meet unmet attachment needs of their clients to help them develop healtheir modes of relating both to pets and humans.
+Pet therapy, a rapidly growing field within psychology and mental health, is showing that pets can play important roles—not only to provide physical support but also psychological support.
+In fact, Zilcha-Mano and collaborators (2011b), are developing an attachment-based approach to animal-assisted therapy.
+In this model, they attempt to meet the unmet attachment needs of their clients to help them develop healthier modes of relating both to pets and humans.
 With this research, we can gain insight not only into the role of pets in the lives of humans, but also ways to promote healthier overall adjustment.

 We need our pets, but it's also important to remember that they deserve proper care.
 To find out more, check out the excellent resources on the ASPCA website.